Nineteenth Century Philadelphia 1801-1928 (III)

 Powel House, Huzzah!

-On 3rd Street in Philadelphia's Society Hill, stands the finest surviving Georgian House of what Washington and Madison called the Republican Court.
-A great many traditions of American high society were formed in the second-floor dining room of this house.
+On 3rd Street in Philadelphia's Society Hill, stands the finest surviving Georgian house of what Washington and Madison called the"Republican" Court.
+Washington hated all political parties, which at that time had quite a different meaning.

 Although most founders of institutions look far into the future, the fact is comparatively few corporations, for-profit or not-for-profit, last longer than seventy-five years.